 How Much Miso Paste to Add to the Soup?

-A general rule of thumb in Japan is to add one tablespoon (18 g) of miso paste per miso soup bowl, which holds 200 ml of dashi.
+- In Japan, the general rule of thumb is to add one tablespoon (18 g) of miso paste per miso soup bowl (200 ml).

-You can get my favorite Miso Muddler (One side of the whisk measures 2 Tbsp and the other 1 Tbsp) and a fine-mesh strainer to help dissolve miso.
+- Miso Muddler (my favorite) – one side measures 2 Tbsp and the other 1 Tbsp to help dissolve miso.

-Add miso paste to dashi right before serving.
-Why?
-It’s to savor miso’s best flavor and aroma!
-Miso will lose its flavor and aroma if you keep reheating the miso soup.
+- Add miso paste to dashi right before serving to preserve its best flavor and aroma.
+Miso will lose its fragrance if reheated multiple times.

-Before adding miso, make sure to bring dashi to a slow boil (205°F/96°C).
-This temperature is considered the most fragrant stage for miso soup.
-By the time you are ready to enjoy the soup, it is at an ideal temperature (167ºF or 75ºC) for drinking.
+- Before adding the miso, bring the dashi to a slow boil, around 205°F (96°C).
+This is an ideal temperature for releasing the most fragrant notes of the miso soup.
+By the time you’re ready to enjoy it, the soup will be at a perfect drinking temperature of 167°F (75°C).

-After adding tofu, wakame seaweed, and green onion, serve miso soup immediately while it’s warm.
-By the time you are ready to enjoy the soup, it is an ideal temperature (167ºF or 75ºC) for drinking.
+Serve miso soup immediately while it’s warm.
+By the time you are ready to enjoy it, the soup will be at a perfect drinking temperature of 167°F (75°C).

 Reheating Miso Soup